irahulcse/Flutter-Verticle-Page-Slider/README.md

 * [❌] Everything is static right now, no API integration done on it. -->

 ### Created with :heart:
-A a Pre-Final Year Computer Science Student, an experienced Software Developer with a demonstrated history of working in the information technology and services industry.
+Hi, I am Rahul Chandra, A a Pre-Final Year Computer Science Student, an experienced Software Developer with a demonstrated history of working in the information technology and services industry.
 Seasoned Competitive Coder.
 Skilled in C++, Python, Data Analysis, Java, Dart and Julia.
 Strong information technology professional with a Bachelor of Engineering - BE focused in Computer Science from Chandigarh University.

 I am currently looking for Full Time/ Internship Offer for any Software Development Roles.
 Pls, checkout my [Resume](https://drive.google.com/file/d/1BYZcHo9SGrI5h10fxFbtqPLz86ni_VnR/view?usp=sharing).
 I am very passionated about Software Development :heart: